robertovacante/inside-OLS/README.md

 ## Compare results

-In conclusion, compare the results using the Matrix Linear Regression Model in Mata to the results using the Scalar Linear Regression Model in Stata.
+In conclusion, compare the results using the Matrix Linear Regression Model in Mata to the results using the Scalar Linear Regression Model in STATA.

 ```s
 reg mpg weight //verify